bento-platform/bento_variant_service/README.md

 ## Copyright Notice

-The CHORD Variant Service is copyright &copy; 2019-2020 the Canadian Centre for Computational Genomics.
+The Bento Variant Service is copyright &copy; 2019-2020 the Canadian Centre for Computational Genomics, McGill University.

 Portions of this codebase (namely, test VCF data) comes from the 1000 Genomes Project, and is thus subject to their copyright and